-The success of Warrior Gold's business is subject to a number of factors including, but not limited to, those risks normally encountered by junior resource exploration companies such as exploration uncertainty, operating hazards, more onerous environmental regulation, competition with companies having greater resources, fluctuations in the price and demand for minerals, fluctuations in exchange rates and lack of operating cash flow.
+The success of Warrior's business is subject to a number of factors including, but not limited to, those risks normally encountered by junior resource exploration companies such as exploration uncertainty, operating hazards, more onerous environmental regulation, competition with companies having greater resources, fluctuations in the price and demand for minerals, fluctuations in exchange rates and lack of operating cash flow.

-Warrior Gold is exposed to a number of risks, including, but not limited to:
+Warrior is exposed to a number of risks, including, but not limited to:

-- Warrior Gold has limited cash resources and there can be no assurance that the Company will be able to raise sufficient cash to develop or joint venture its properties; - Warrior Gold continues to seek complementary joint venture opportunities for its Goodfish-Kirana Project and will require additional financing to fund its plans and any possible transactions; - Warrior Gold has a history of operating losses and the Company expects to incur significant operating losses for the foreseeable future: - Warrior Gold's success is dependent on future exploration work results and mineral prices; - In order to develop its mineral properties, the Company requires experienced senior management, personnel and consultants and is substantially dependent upon the services of a few key individuals for the successful operation of its business; - The development of an exploration project is subject to extensive laws and regulations by various government agencies and First Nations engagement that take time and which may make exploration and advanced exploration work more challenging; and - On March 11, 2020, the World Health Organization declared the outbreak of the novel coronavirus, COVID-19, a global pandemic which impacted the global economy due to restrictions on travel and mobility being imposed by numerous countries.
-The COVID-19 mandates have not had a significant impact on the Company's operations; however, it is not possible to predict the impact that COVID-19 will have on the Company's business, financial position and operating results in the future; and
+- Warrior has limited cash resources and there can be no assurance that the Company will be able to raise sufficient cash to develop or joint venture its properties. - Warrior continues to seek complementary joint venture opportunities for its Goodfish-Kirana Project and will require additional financing to fund its plans and any possible transactions; - Warrior has a history of operating losses and the Company expects to incur significant operating losses for the foreseeable future: - Warrior's success is dependent on future exploration work results and mineral prices; - In order to develop its mineral properties, the Company requires experienced senior management, personnel and consultants and is substantially dependent upon the services of a few key individuals for the successful operation of its business; and - The development of an exploration project is subject to extensive laws and regulations by various government agencies and First Nations engagement that take time and which may make exploration and advanced exploration work more challenging.